Create an Airwallex account today

 1. Bank international remittance services

 The traditional method for sending money from Malaysia to Hong Kong involves international bank wire transfers via the Society for Worldwide Interbank Financial Telecommunication (SWIFT) system.
-The sender must provide the bank with comprehensive details, including the SWIFT code, and the recipient's full name and address, account details, and if necessary, details of the correspondent bank's details, along with the recipients’ account name and number in Hong Kong.
+The sender must provide the bank with comprehensive details, including the SWIFT code, and the recipient's full name, address, and account details, as well as the correspondent bank's information (if necessary).

 2. Remittance services through online banking

 In addition to branch-based wire transfer, some Malaysian banks now offer online banking remittances.
 Similar to local branches, online remittances require the sender to input comprehensive details, including the SWIFT code, the name and address of the Hong Kong bank, or the name of the correspondent bank, as well as the recipient's account name and number in Hong Kong.
-Some Malaysian banks have branches in Hong Kong, and these banks generally support transfers between accounts within the same bank across both locations without the need for extra information.
+Some Malaysian banks have branches in Hong Kong, and these banks typically facilitate intra-bank transfers between the two regions without requiring additional documentation.

 3. Local money changers

 Another alternative is to make remittances through local money changers.
 Similar to those in Hong Kong, remittances through money changers must comply with local regulations.
-As part of their due diligence, money changers may ask the sender to supplement proof of identity and company credentials, in addition to the beneficiary’s bank details and the remittance amount.
+As part of their due diligence, money changers may require the sender to provide proof of identity and corporate credentials, in addition to the beneficiary’s bank details and the remittance amount.

 Processing time for money transfers from Malaysia to Hong Kong

-Wire transfer via banks or local branches generally completes within 3 business days, but transactions initiated after the bank's cut-off time may cause delays.
+Wire transfers via bank branches typically take up to three business days to complete, but transactions initiated after the bank's cut-off time may cause delays.
 On the other hand, the processing time for third-party payment platforms depends on the chosen payment methods.
 For example, transferring funds from a bank to the platform could result in the recipient waiting up to 5 business days to receive the payment.

 Cost of money transfer from Malaysia to Hong Kong